jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 To achieve fluency and command of the entire fretboard, we need to understand the intervals of the chords and how they harmonize together.
 That's the objective of Part 2.

-The CAGED chord shapes will be thoroughly explored and used as a basis for organizing this effort.
+As a basis for organizing this effort, the "CAGED" chord shapes will be thoroughly explored.

 ### Scales and melody